Ninja-Vikash/Backend_with_JavaScript/Readme.md

 export default connectDB;
 ```
 > [!NOTE]\
-> We can store the connection instance in a variable so that we can see some information and console a message for connetion success.
+> We can store the connection instance in a variable so that we can see some information and console a message for connection success.

 #### Database connection call
 `src/index.js`